 In addition to the other information set forth in this Report, you should carefully consider the factors discussed in Part I, Item 1A.
-"Risk Factors" in our Form 10-K for the year ended April 30, 2017.
-The information set forth therein and in this Report could materially affect our business, financial position and results of operations.
-There are no material changes from the risk factors set forth in Part I, Item 1A.
-"Risk Factors" of our Form 10-K for the year ended April 30, 2017.
+"Risk Factors" in our Form 10-K. The information set forth therein and in this Report could materially affect our business, financial position and results of operations.
+There are no material changes from the risk factors set forth the 10-K, except as follows: